binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/blast/README.md

     - -outfmt 6: tabular output, no comments
     - -max_target_seqs 1: only output one (best-scoring) match per sequence
     - -num_threads 4: use 4 cpus to perform the search

+## 2020-07-22 [HB] Identify homologs in Nakaseomyces
+### Motivation
+The original blast to both the refseq_protein and fungiDB databases yielded no hits in the well represented _S. cerevisiae_ _sensu stricto_ or _sensu lato_ clade.
+The only hits were in _C. glabrata_ and _N. castellii_.
+I'm particularly curious why the other Nakaseomyces group species, e.g. _C. bracarensis_, _N. dephensis_ and _C. nivariensis_ had not hits.
+Turns out even the NCBI nr_protein database doesn't contain any protein entries for the Nakaseomyces -- I verified this by blast'ing Pho4 protein sequence against the nr_protein and limited the organisms to Nakaseomyces.
+I then found / remembered that the [Genome Resource for Yeast Chromosomes](http://gryc.inra.fr/index.php) site contains the Nakaseomyces genomes.
+I verified this by repeating the Pho4p blast.
+I then blast'ed the first 500 a.a. of XP_028889033 in GRYC, selecting the Nakaseomyces (6 sps)as well as _S. cerevisiae_ (1), Lachancea (12), Naumovozyma (1, _N. castellii_), Yarrowia (3 _Y. lipolytica_ strains)

+### Approach
+Got 15 hits from the GRYC blast.
+Downloaded the fasta sequence and the blast text output.
+The latter requires a lot of parsing, and there is no option that I can find to change the output format to a table.
+Instead, I just brutal-forced it -- copy and paste the table on the html page, put it into a text file, and edited it with vim (only 15 rows, not too bad).
+I also added an ID column to render the sequence ID more in-line with what I have for the other sequences.

+I revamped the `blast.Rmd`.
+In the process of filtering and integrating the new hits, I found that I didn't properly filter the refseq_protein hits with the same length threshold I applied to the fungidb hits.
+So now I made the analysis consistent with respect to the selection criteria, and removed the _D. rugosa_ sequences (the reason is documented in the `README` files in the `output/gene-tree` folder or subfolders therein).
+In the end we get 100 sequences in total.